Alanna Edmundson, Senior Product and Pricing Leader

 Different types of ISAs

-- Easy access ISA– if you want flexibility to access your money regularly.
-(Ideal for an emergency fund.)
+- Easy access Cash ISA – if you want flexibility to access your money regularly.
+(May be ideal for an emergency fund.)

-- Fixed rate ISA – if you don’t need to access your money for one to five years.
-(Ideal for short-term goals.)
+- Fixed rate Cash ISA – if you don’t need to access your money for one to five years.
+(May be ideal for short-term goals.)

 - Stocks and shares ISA – if you don’t need to access your money for at least five years.
 And you’re willing to accept some risk to your capital.
-(Ideal for long-term goals.)
+(May be ideal for long-term goals.)

 More flexibility and control

-- From April 2024, you can have different products under one ISA (in the same tax year).
+- You can have different products under one ISA (in the same tax year).

 - So, if you have a Cash ISA, you’ll be able to spread your £20,000 allowance across a mix of easy access Cash ISA and fixed rate Cash ISA products.